aio-libs/aiohttp-security/docs/reference.rst

    Actually it's a wrapper around :meth:`AbstractAuthorizationPolicy.permits` coroutine.

-   The user should be registered by :coroutine:`remember` before the call.
+   The user should be registered by :func:`remember` before the call.

    :param request: :class:`aiohttp.web.Request` object.